Public Testnet Set up¶

 The below table is Example Owner, Active, and Memo key pairs.
 Each authority has a public key and a private key.
 The private key is to be kept securely since it gives you control over a wallet.

 You might’ve noticed each public key start with TEST.
-So, you know those private keys are for the testnets.
+So, you know those private keys are for the testnet.
 If you create BitShares mainnet account, you will find BTS on the top of each private key.

 In this section, we will connect a